KevinKershaw/Learn-Python/README.md

 ####  More to explore

-Seperate the functions that read and write the csv files into a seperate module.
-Seperate the converion routines into a seperate module.
+Separate the functions that read and write the csv files into a separate module.
+Separate the converion routines into a separate module.
 Create a new main module that integrates the other modules

 Extra credit: Output in ancient imaginary currency Roman stones.
 1 Rock = 1 dollar, 1 pebble in 10 cents, must be expressed in Roman numerals.
 So $112.50 = "CXII rocks and V pebbles".
 Formatted just like that.
 No need to worry about values over $2000 or negative values.
 No fractional pebbles, sand is worthless, truncate down to whole pebbles.
 Remember there is no zero in Roman numerals.
 So we use the special value NO, $0.00 = "NO rocks".
 If we have a value with no pebbles we omit it from the printed value.
 I strongly recommend unit tests for this conversion